 Climbing Mt.
 Fuji - The Highest Mountain in Japan

 Mt.
-Fuji is a Japanese icon, rising to the altitude of 3,776 meters.
+Fuji is a Japanese icon, rising to an altitude of 3,776 meters (12,388 feet).
 It is the tallest mountain in Japan, and gathers twenty to thirty thousand climbers every year.
 However, due to the increase in climbers, a number of accidents, incidents, and environmental damage has occurred.

 From the trailhead, the climb takes about six to seven hours to the summit.
 There are mountain huts where you can rest along the well-maintained trail, so Mt.
 Fuji is fit for intermediate level climbers.

 For well-prepared climbers with experience, the climb should take one to two days.
 Beginners should be well aware of the various risks.
 Accidents and health problems may occur if you try to climb Mt.
 Fuji casually.
 These kinds of difficulties will also vary according to the trail and the timing.

 If you are interested in climbing Mt.
 Fuji, please be aware of the difficulties as well as the rules and manners which must be followed.
 This article will detail the climbing season, recommended trails, and necessary equipment.

 3. A Model Plan for Beginners